 Red Hook WRRF Resilience Upgrades

-STV provided architectural, structural, electrical and HVAC design for a new submersible pump design, wall reinforcement and flood-proofing for the facility.
-Wastewater equipment and crucial facility processes are now protected across seven buildings and process areas, the plant’s tunnel system and electrical substation.
-The completed design elevated equipment and electrical panels above the Design Flood Elevation and protected all other equipment with waterproof enclosures.
+STV provided architectural, structural, electrical and HVAC design services for a suite of facility-wide resiliency upgrades.
+This included a new submersible pump design, wall reinforcement and extensive flood‑proofing measures across seven buildings, the plant’s underground tunnel system and its electrical substation.
+STV’s design elevated essential equipment and electrical panels above the Design Flood Elevation while safeguarding remaining assets with waterproof enclosures so the WRRF can withstand future extreme weather events.

 An upgraded water facility is now protected against future storms and the impacts of global climate change.